mhkbgd/UvaOnlineJudge/README.md

 # UvaOnlineJudge
 Just a begineer programmer taking the fun of programming.

-Have a better algorithm share it and help me to learn !!!
+Have a better algorithm? please share it and help me to learn !!!